 Understanding the 20 Minute Rule

-The 20 Minute Rule is a time management technique where an individual commits to a single task for 20 minutes.
-At the end of the session, they can decide to:
+The 20 Minute Rule asks you to commit to a single task for 20 minutes.
+At the end of the session, you can:

 • Take a break